axoflow/axosyslog-core-docs/content/app-man-syslog-ng/syslog-ng-ctl.1.md

 `stats [options]`

 Use the `stats` command to display statistics about the processed messages.
-For details about the displayed statistics, see [The {{% param "product.ose" %}} documentation](https://axoflow.com/).
+For details about the displayed statistics, see [The {{% param "product.abbrev" %}} documentation](https://axoflow.com/).
 The `stats` command has the following options:

 - `--control=<socket>` or `-c`

-    Specify the socket to use to access {{% param "product.ose" %}}.
+    Specify the socket to use to access {{% param "product.abbrev" %}}.
 Only needed when using a non-standard socket.

 - `--reset=<socket>` or `-r`